-Widely regarded as one of the most eloquent professional footballers, the former PFA Chairman, Clarke was the first current professional footballer to appear on the BBC’s Question Time.
-He can also claim to have won Britain’s brainiest Footballer as well as appearing on three episodes of Channel 4 prime time quiz show Countdown.
+He was the first current professional footballer to appear on the BBC’s Question Time and can also claim to have won Britain’s brainiest footballer in addition to appearing on three episodes of Channel 4 quiz programme, Countdown.

 Clarke has experienced the very highs of professional sport.
 He has won promotion with both Blackpool and Burnley, represented his country and has played at the home of English football Wembley Stadium.
 However, in 2001 Clarke suffered a posterior cruciate ligament injury which sidelined him for a year, nearly ending his career.